King’s visit to France postponed as protests continue over Macron pension reforms

 Tens of thousands of mainly peaceful demonstrators took to the streets of Paris on Thursday – the ninth day of nationwide protests – but violence erupted when French police clashed with black-clad, masked groups who targeted at least two fast food restaurants, a supermarket and a bank.

+After the violence erupted in Bordeaux, the mayor had previously said there would be no risk to the King visiting his town.
+Pierre Hurmic said details had been adapted “so the visit can go ahead under the best security conditions, so as not to expose the King to the slightest risk”.

+Interior Minister Gérald Darmanin also previously said authorities were “extremely focused” on the trip.
+He added France would be ready to welcome the King on his first state visit as monarch in “excellent conditions” and there were no “known threats”.

-It is understood the trip’s logistics had been under review for some days and measures were being considered to reduce interactions with the public.
+However, it is understood the trip’s logistics had been under review for some days and measures were being considered to reduce interactions with the public.

+The state visit was set to begin on Sunday and to include a ride along the Champs-Elysées in the heart of Paris and a banquet at Versailles with President Emmanuel Macron, culminating in a visit to Bordeaux on Tuesday.

 The trip, which was to be followed by a state visit to Germany, has been in the planning by the UK and host nations for months, and is aimed at strengthening ties between Britain and its continental neighbours.